venkataraokadari/conversational-agent-application-starter-kit/README.md

 ## Application Starter Kit
-An Application Starter Kit(ASK) is a multi-service Watson sample app built to show common industry 'patterns' and best practices around them.
+An Application Starter Kit(ASK) is a multi-service sample app built to demonstrate common industry 'patterns' and best practices around Watson services.

 This sample application highlights one of the industry patterns called [Conversational Agent](#pattern-conversational-agent).

 ## Conversational Agent

-Make sure you read the [Reference Information](#reference-information) to understand the services involve in this pattern.
+First, make sure you read the [Reference Information](#reference-information) to understand the services involved in this pattern.

-This image below shows a flow diagram for a Conversation Agent using the Natural Language Classifier and Dialog services.
+The image below shows a flow diagram for a Conversation Agent using the Natural Language Classifier and the Dialog service.
 <p align="center">
   <img src="docs/demo_architecture.png"/>
 </p>

 ### Using the Dialog service and the Natural Language Classifier service

-The dialog service uses expert rules to match the user utterance to an intent thus typically yielding high accuracy.
-The classifier service on the other hand is a statistical system which gives a high recall.
-So the combination of dialog and classifier, gives a high precision, high accuracy system.
+Since the dialog service uses expert rules to match user inputs to intents, the service typically has high accuracy.
+The classifier service on the other hand is a statistical system that yields high recall.
+Thus, the combination of dialog and natural language classifier creates a high precision, high accuracy system.

-The Dialog service only uses the classifier intent when control goes to the default response in the dialog.
-For a given input sentence, the trained classifier responds with a list of intent classes and confidence scores for each class.
-Dialog only uses the top two classes to decide how to respond to the user.
+For a given input, the trained natural language classifier responds with a list of intent classes and the corresponding confidence scores.
+Dialog only uses the top two classes to decide how to proceed with the conversation.
 The following checks are performed by the Dialog service:

  * The USER_INTENT from the Classifier service is considered valid when class(0).confidence >= upper_confidence_threshold.
  * Ask user to confirm the USER_INTENT when upper_confidence_threshold >= class(0).confidence > lower_confidence_threshold.
  * Ask user to disambiguate between USER_INTENT(0) and USER_INTENT(1) when class(0).confidence + class(1).confidence > upper_confidence_threshold.
  * Reply with the default response when none of the previous checks are true.

-Where, class(0) is the top class and class(0).confidence is the respective confidence score.
-Similarly, class(1) is the second best class and class(1).confidence is the respective confidence score.
+Here, class(0) is the top class and class(0).confidence is its confidence score.
+Similarly, class(1) is the second best class with class(1).confidence being its confidence score.
 In these checks, upper_confidence_threshold and lower_confidence_threshold are floats 0 - 1, and their values are obtained by running cross-validation tests with the classifier on a given data set.

 ---

-When creating a conversational agent we first need to understand what the user is trying to do.
-Is he trying to lookup actors? search for upcoming movies? have an small talk with Watson?.
-We call that the user is trying to perform *Intent*.
-To accomplish this, we'll train the Watson Natural Language Classifier service using various text examples of users making the requests.
-The servie uses deep machine learning techniques to return the top predicted classes.
+When creating a conversational agent, you should first understand what the user is trying to do.
+Is he looking up an actor?
+Is she searching for upcoming movies?
+Is he simplying looking to have small talk with Watson?
+We call these the user's *Intent*.
+To extract the user intent from the user input, we train the Watson Natural Language Classifier using various examples of possible user requests.
+The servie then uses deep machine learning techniques to return the top predicted classes.

 Here is an example of what we will use to train the classifier: